skovranek/yaml_pipe/README.md

 - KEYS: \<keys ...> Optionally provide keys and/or indices as extra args to access nested nodes.
 Tab for autocomplete to list keys and indices.
 - SEARCH: [--search \<key>] Optionally search for a key.
 Must match exactly.
 Default data type is a string.
 - TYPE: [--type \<data\_type>] Optionally select the data type of search keys that are not strings.
 Each choice correlates with a YAML data tag.
 Is an option for the search option.

 > [!NOTE]
 > To ensure autocomplete with argcomplete works as intended, follow the order of arguments found here:
 > `$ yaml_pipe -q file command keys... --search key --type data_type`

 ## Download/Install
 From source:
-1) Clone this repo:
+1) Clone the repo:

 ```
 $ git clone https://github.com/skovranek/yaml_pipe
 ```

-2) Change directories to the new 'yaml\_pipe' directory, then run:
+2) Change directories to the new 'yaml\_pipe directory/', then run:

 ```
 $ python3 -m pip install -e .
-$ eval "$(register-python-argcomplete yaml_pipe)"
+$ eval "$(register-python-argcomplete3 yaml_pipe)"
 ```

 From PyPI:

 ```
 $ pip install pipeyaml
-$ eval "$(register-python-argcomplete yaml_pipe)"
 ```

-> [!NOTE]
+> NOTE:
-> YAML\_Pipe is published on PyPI as 'pipeyaml', not 'yaml\_pipe' or 'yamlpipe'.
+> YAML Pipe is published on PyPI as 'pipeyaml', not 'yaml\_pipe' or 'yamlpipe'.

 ## Implement Library

-There are a few functions from this project you may find useful to import for your own project.
+There are a few different functions from this project you may want to import.

 > access\_keys(node: Any, keys: List[str]) -> Any, bool:

 Attempt to access value in a series of nested dicts and lists via list of keys and indices as strings.
 True/False for exists/not exists.

 > key\_search(node: Any, key: str) -> Any, List[Any], bool:

-Attempt to find a specified dict key in a series of nested dicts and lists.
+Attempt to find specified dict key in a series of nested dicts and lists.
 Returned list is path of keys or indices to access value.
 True/False for found/not found.

 > print\_keys(node: Any):

 Prints the first layer of nodes.
 Keys are listed.
 Sequences are indexed.
 Nested values are printed inline flow style.

-View the [main](hhhttps://github.com/skovranek/yaml_pipe/blob/main/requirements.txt) function of Yaml\_Pip for an example of how these functions are used.
+View the [main](hhhttps://github.com/skovranek/yaml_pipe/blob/main/requirements.txt) function of Yaml Pipe for an example of how these functions are used.

 ## Dependencies
 The main dependencies of YAML Pipe are [ruamel.yaml](https://pypi.org/project/ruamel.yaml/) to parse YAML and JSON, [argparse](https://docs.python.org/3/library/argparse.html) to parse CLI args, and [argcomplete](https://pypi.org/project/argcomplete/) to autocomplete arguments and options.

 View the [requirements.txt](https://github.com/skovranek/yaml_pipe/blob/main/requirements.txt) file for the entire list of dependencies.

 ## Testing

 Manually tested with a zsh shell in the macOS terminal.

 ## Contact

 Questions, issues or suggestions: mattjskov at gmail.com

 ## Contribute

 Anyone is welcome to submit pull requests to the main branch.